tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch2/index.rst.txt

        }
    }'

 When we run this cURL command we get an error.
 The resource already exists.
 This is one of the issues with Elasticsearch since documents are indexed immediately, you cannot update the mapping of an exising index.
-There are some exceptions, but in our case we may need to re-create our index.
+There are some exceptions, but in our case we need to re-create our index.

 Let's clear out our current ``/teams`` index.